-All the questions I get in clinic and why we love it so much!
+All the questions we get in clinic and why we love it so much!

 Skin needling has been around for a long time, and in more recent years, has become increasingly popular within our industry.

-Enjoy reading and learning the absolute essential information about my favourite treatment.
+Enjoy reading and learning the absolute essential information about one of my favourite treatments.